wpengine/atlas-content-modeler/readme.txt

 You can submit feature requests and open bug reports in our [GitHub repo](https://github.com/wpengine/atlas-content-modeler).

 == Changelog ==

+= 0.25.0 - 2023-11-08 =

+* **Fixed:** GraphQL queries now work properly when repeating Rich Text fields are optional and have no values.
+* **Fixed:** GraphQL queries now work properly when Relationship fields are optional and have no connections.

 = 0.24.0 - 2023-02-23 =